Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Experiment Results

 \subsection{Implementations and Competing Methods}

 We implemented the Tutte encoding in CNF formulas (TutteCNF), pseudo-Boolean+XOR constraints (TuttePBXOR), and Answer Set Programming (TutteASP).
 Additionally, we implemented the QBF-based approach in Section \ref{subsection:exactone} and Algorithm \ref{algorithm:enum-blossom} based on the Blossom Algorithm.
 Our implementations are based on the following software. \begin{itemize} \item For solving ASP programs, we use Clingo \cite{gebser2019multi}.
-It is worth mentioning that due to the powerful expressiveness of ASP, the implementation of Tutte encoding is less than 30 lines of code, which is considerably more compact than CNF and pseudo-Boolean encoding. \item For solving CNF Tutte encoding, we use two SAT solvers: Kissat \cite{fleury2020cadical}, a winner of recent SAT Competitions, and Clasp \cite{gebser2007clasp}, the underneath SAT solver in Clingo in order for fairly comparing CNF with ASP. \item For solving pseudo-Boolean+XOR encoding, we use LinPB \cite{yang2021engineering}, a recent advanced hybrid Boolean constraint solver with native XOR support. \item We implemented Alg. \ref{algorithm:enum-blossom} (Enum-Blossom) with Python package \texttt{networkx} \cite{hagberg2020networkx}. \item For solving QBF formulas, we use DepQBF, a medal winner of QBF evaluations \cite{lonsing2010depqbf}. \end{itemize} Besides the vanilla Tutte encoding in Section \ref{subsec:tutte}, we use Tutte[Language]+Opt to denote the Tutte encoding including constraints in \texttt{OPT} defined in Section \ref{para:opt}.1 and with unnecessary variables removed.
+Due to the powerful expressiveness of ASP, the implementation of Tutte encoding is less than 30 lines of code, which is considerably more compact than CNF and pseudo-Boolean encoding. \item For solving CNF Tutte encoding, we use two SAT solvers: Kissat \cite{fleury2020cadical}, a winner of recent SAT Competitions, and Clasp \cite{gebser2007clasp}, the underneath SAT solver in Clingo in order for fairly comparing CNF with ASP. \item For solving pseudo-Boolean+XOR encoding, we use LinPB \cite{yang2021engineering}, a recent advanced hybrid Boolean constraint solver with native XOR support. \item We implemented Alg. \ref{algorithm:enum-blossom} (Enum-Blossom) with Python package \texttt{networkx} \cite{hagberg2020networkx}. \item For solving QBF formulas, we use DepQBF, a medal winner of QBF evaluations \cite{lonsing2010depqbf}. \end{itemize} Besides the vanilla Tutte encoding in Section \ref{subsec:tutte}, we use Tutte[Language]+Opt to denote the Tutte encoding including constraints in \texttt{OPT} defined in Section \ref{para:opt}.1 and with unnecessary variables removed.
 We use Tutte[Language]+Opt+GS to denote the Tutte encoding including constraints in both \texttt{OPT} and \texttt{GraphSymmetryBreaking} in Section \ref{para:gs}.2.

 All experiments were run on single CPU cores of a Linux cluster at 2.60-GHz and with 16 GB of RAM.
 We set the time limit for each problem instance to $1000$ seconds.
-The details of graph generation can be found in the appendix.
-The implementations and benchmarks can be found in the GitHub repository: \url{https://github.com/zzwonder/FORALL-PMVC}.
+The implementations and benchmarks can be found in the GitHub repository: \url{https://github.com/zzwonder/PMVC}.

 \paragraph{Experiment 1: Proving the Non-existence of PM of Uncolored Graphs.} We first evaluate the efficiency of Tutte encoding in identifying the non-existence of PM of uncolored graphs, before solving FORALL-PMVC problems.
 The benchmarks include complete bipartite graphs $K_{n-2,n}$ for $n\in\{10,12,14,\cdots,70\}$.
 All graphs have no perfect matching.
 The first partition with $n-2$ vertices forms the unique Tutte set.
 We compare the Tutte encoding with the \texttt{Exact-One} encoding in Section \ref{subsection:exactone}, whose unsatisfiability indicates the non-existence of perfect matching.
 We also include the Blossom Algorithm in comparison.
 The running time for each algorithm to prove $K_{48,50}$ has no perfect matching is shown in Table \ref{table:bi} and the comprehensive results are delayed to the appendix.
 Each running time is the median of $100$ independent executions.